vivek09thakur/vivek09thakur/README.md

-# Hi, I'm Vivek 👋
+# Hi, I'm Vivek!
-> BITS Pilani undergrad | Wiprolite

-Passionate about AI/ML, UI/UX, and Full-stack development.
-Also into photography and sketching.
+A BITS Pilani undergraduate and technology enthusiast with experience in AI/ML, UI/UX, and full-stack development at Wiprolite.
+I balance technical expertise with creative interests in photography and sketching.

 ## Languages & Tools
 <p>